 - Apply a heat protectant product to your hair.

-- Divide your hair into sections and clip them out of the way.
+- pide your hair into sections and clip them out of the way.

 - Using a flat iron, start at the roots and glide down to the ends.
 Repeat until each section is straightened.5.
 Apply a lightweight oil or serum to add shine and protect against humidity.